tzachbon/react-intersection-loader/README.md

 # React intersection loader

-Lazy load your components only when its visible.
+Lazy load your components only when they're visible.

 ![react-intersection-loader-demo](./react-intersection-loader.gif)